 Bob's family were in Pubs all his life and he learnt his cellar skills from his step father who apart from being a Licensee had also been a dray man for twenty-five years, and so there was nothing you could tell him about beer, (one quote being "there are no such thing as bad beers, just some better than others").

-Some of the ales available at The Phoenix this month :
+Some ales on at The Phoenix this November

 Canterbury’s award winning brewery